 An obligation in and of itself is not enough, of course.
-Therefore, all of our producers are regularly and independently audited by organizations such as the Fair Wear Foundation.
+Therefore, all of our producers are regularly and independently audited by organizations such as Fair Wear.
 Auditors check carefully whether there are violations of the provisions on the subject of working hours.
 This is verified through interviews inside and outside the production site as well as by reviewing documents.

-FWF audits show that overtime is voluntary and paid for correctly.
+FW audits show that overtime is paid for correctly.
 Nevertheless, there is too much overtime according to the legal provisions.

 There are two seasons per year in the outdoor industry during which production sites manufacture and deliver their goods.
 This results in very intense conditions during these periods for our producers.
-We support the producers and reduce peak periods by ensuring that planning processes are sound.
+We support our producers and reduce peak periods by ensuring that our planning processes are sound.

-These measures make economic sense for us, because they help us to positively influence costs and to optimize our capacity with several delivery dates.
-But above all, we have a positive influence on the situation in relation to working conditions and overtime – and that’s just what we want to achieve.
+These measures make economic sense for us because they help us to positively influence costs and to optimize our capacity with several delivery dates.
+But above all, we have a positive influence on the situation in relation to working conditions and overtime – and that is just what we want to achieve.

 Our Quality System helps us to not only maintain quality at high standards, but also to influence working conditions at our producers, especially working hours.
 Our Quality Control employees regularly perform audits during the production process and the final inspections of goods on site at our production sites.
 Stable quality significantly contributes to the avoidance of overtime.
 Stable quality reduces repair work and improves productivity – a win-win situation for quality and working conditions.